AndresLong01/README-Generator/README.md

   Questions |

   # Installation
-  Inst
+  To install this project clone the repository, install node, install npm.
+Then in the repository folder run npm i.
+With all the files required you can now use node index.js to begin the questionaire.

   # Usage
-  Use
+  This can be used for creating multiple different read me files for projects to come.
+And they will have that use

   # License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   # Contributors
-  Two

   # Questions
-  If you have any questions please contact me at at: e-mail address is protected
+  If you have any questions please contact me at at: undefined

   My user is also linked at the top under the Generic Badge